 - Male students must register for selective service on their 18th birthday to be eligible for federal and state financial aid.

 - Talk to counselors, teachers, and parents about your final college choices.

-- Make a calendar showing application deadlines for admission, financial aid, and scholarships.
+- Make a calendar showing application deadlines and important dates for admission, financial aid, and scholarships.